jbengler/bro/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of bro is to ...
+The bro package is a collection of helper funtions for data analysis and plotting.

 ## Installation